5 Negative Impacts Domestic Violence has on Children

-Domestic violence is a crime and should be dealt through criminal lawyers.
+Domestic violence is a crime and should be dealt with through criminal lawyers.
 It can take on many shapes, including constant arguing, verbal and physical abuse, assault, intimidation, threats, etc. But if you think it only affects people directly involved in it, meaning the spouses, then you’re wrong.
 Domestic violence has negative impacts on innocent bystanders too, in this case, I’m talking about children.

 Children who have grown up in an abusive household and witnessed domestic violence by one parent or both face numerous problems throughout their life.
 It makes them emotionally and socially dysfunctional.
 They are also more susceptible to behavioural issues too.